Cormacsb/TTRPG-Faction_manager/ui_implementation_plan.md

 - Validated that target conflicts check piece availability correctly
 - Confirmed that adjacent district participation respects the availability rules

-## Enemy Penalty Fix

-### Problem Identified
-- Enemy penalties were not being correctly applied to action rolls due to incorrect parameter binding in SQL queries
-- The SQL query was using `:faction_id` parameter when it should have been using `:enemy_id`
-- The UI did not display enemy penalties clearly in the action roll breakdown
-- Users had no easy way to diagnose relationship issues between factions

-### Solution
-1. Fixed SQL query parameters in ActionManager:
-   - Updated `_calculate_enemy_agent_penalties` to correctly use the `enemy_id` parameter
-   - Updated `_calculate_enemy_squadron_penalties` to correctly use the `enemy_id` parameter
-   - Added enhanced error logging and debugging information

-2. Improved UI for enemy penalty display:
-   - Updated `_reconstruct_roll_breakdown` in TurnPanel to show enemy penalties even when zero
-   - Added explanatory text for why no enemy penalties were applied
-   - Improved formatting of the roll calculation display
-   - Added detailed breakdown of enemy penalties with source information

-3. Added diagnostic tools:
-   - Created a relationship diagnostic tool in the ActionPanel
-   - Added faction relationship matrix visualization
-   - Added enemy penalty calculation debugging
-   - Display pieces in shared districts with relationship status

-### Testing Approach
-1. Create negative relationships between factions
-2. Position agents/squadrons from enemy factions in the same district
-3. Create and execute actions with these agents
-4. Verify enemy penalties are correctly applied in the roll calculation
-5. Use the diagnostic tool to confirm relationships are correctly stored
-6. Check the detailed breakdown in the roll calculation view

-### Future Improvements
-- Add visual indicators in the district view for enemy factions
-- Add relationship tooltips when hovering over factions
-- Create a standalone relationship management panel
-- Add automated notifications when pieces from hostile factions occupy the same district

 ## Assignment Panel Improvements

 ### 1. Bulk Task Assignment Feature